wordlift/streamlit-nlg/README.md

-# Welcome to our Search Intent Inspector Streamlit App!
+# Welcome to our first Streamlit App!

 Edit `/streamlit_app.py` to customize this app to your heart's desire :heart: